-At least three years of experience related to special education director/coordinator, thought out conclusions.
+At least three years of experience related to special education director/coordinator,

 - assistant special education director/coordinator, psychologist, or program specialist. - Experience in preparing and presenting programmatic and departmental information. - Experience leading, coaching and developing staff. - Experience or interest in working in District schools, education, or non-profit.